 Within two years of BAPCPA implementation, bankruptcy filings were again on the rise.
-During the period FY 2008 through FY 2010, filings increased by over 102 percent with FY 2010 filings totaling 1,534,308.
-Actual filings in FY 2011 dropped slightly from FY 2010 levels, to 1,411,552.
-The Program's filing estimates for FY 2012 that were developed about two years ago totaled 1.5 million, however the USTP's more current projection for FY 2012 is approximately 1.2 million filings.
-The Program anticipates that filings during FY 2013 could trend upward again, surpassing the FY 2012 revised estimate of 1.2 million filings.
-Although bankruptcy filing activities are routinely monitored to detect changing trends early on, the projections are extremely volatile.
+During the period FY 2008 through FY 2010, filings increased by over 100 percent with FY 2010 filings totaling 1.53 million.
+Over the last two years filings have dropped from FY 2010 levels to 1.21 million in FY 2012.
+The Program estimates that 1.08 million cases will be filed in FY 2013, and in FY 2014 filings will rise to 1.4 million.
+Although bankruptcy filing levels are routinely monitored to detect changing trends early on, the projections are extremely volatile.

-The following chart reflects actual and projected filings for fiscal years 2003 through 2013 estimated.2
+The following chart reflects actual and projected filings for fiscal years 2005 through 2014 estimated.3